Open this photo in gallery:

 • Tracy Robinson - CEO of Canadian National Railway

-• Flavio Volpe - President of Automotive Parts Manufacturers’ Association
+• Flavio Volpe - president of Automotive Parts Manufacturers’ Association

 • Ron Bedard - president and chief executive officer of ArcelorMittal Dofasco